 During the summer months, the city had in place a public health program to keep down mosquitoes.
 They sent out sprayer trucks that would spray entire neighborhoods as the truck drove down the streets at least once a week.
 People got into the habit of closing their doors, windows, etc. when they heard the truck coming down their streets.
 Others would try to outrun the trucks and escape the area before becoming sprayed.
 On one such occasion, a group of us kids were riding our bicycles in the wooded area previously described at the school when we heard the bug spray truck turn into the neighborhood.
 Someone had the bright idea of throwing green pine cones at the truck as it passed in front of the woods on the surface street.
 So we hurriedly gathered as many pine cones as we could find as the truck slowly made its way towards us.
 As it came within range, we pelted the truck with as many pine cones as we could unleash.
 The truck screeched to a halt before accelerating forward and turning into the school grounds.
 A little gravel road hugged the edge of the woods and wrapped around the upper area where we had planned to escape.
 The race was on!
 We hopped on our bicycles and took off towards the top of the woods as the truck sped along the gravels.
 As we exited the woods, the man driving the truck was jumping out of his vehicle.
 He was really close to us.
 All he had to do was to catch one of us and the rest would’ve been busted.
 My friend Billy was the easy target.
 I vividly remember Billy standing up with his back arched and pedaling his bicycle as fast as he could and the man making a grab for his seat bar.
 The man missed and bit the dust.
 I don’t quite remember what all the angry man said but he had quite a few ‘sons of bitches’ and ‘little mother fuckers’ in his screams.
 We didn’t throw at the bug spray trucks any longer after that.

-We moved from that neighborhood shortly thereafter and relocated to northeast Huntsville.
+We moved from that neighborhood shortly thereafter and relocated to the northeastern part of town.
 I entered the ninth grade at Lee High School.
 Our new neighborhood had a lot of other teens around my age.
 Two of my closest friends were my next door neighbors, Tony and Tim.
 Tony was several years older than me and his brother was a year younger.
 Since Tim and I were closer in age, we tended to hang out more often.
 Behind our homes was a creek that ran parallel to a strip of woods that was divided by an abandoned railroad bed.
 Beyond that was a large field that led to a major roadway known as North Memorial Parkway.
 This would become the scene of many, many adventures over the next several years.

 One cold winter day, during our two week Christmas break, Tim and I had taken our air rifles into the woods to target shoot.
 We wore several layers of clothing to help protect us from the biting winter wind and wore double socks to shield our feet from the cold wet snow.
 We had taken provisions with us into the woods to make a temporary camp site and warm our food.
 Over the course of the next few hours, we had traversed all through the woods and worked up an appetite.
 We made our way to the abandoned railroad bed.
 All that was left of the former railroad was the raised gravel bed the rails used to sit upon when anchored to the rail ties.
 Most of the rail ties were taken, along with the steel rails, but some of the unusable wooden ties were left behind off to the side of the bed.
 Tim and I dragged a few of the ties back onto the bed and formed a makeshift fire pit.
 We then filled the fire pit with dry pine straw and sticks we found underneath the snow covered trees.
 Our ‘roughing it’ skills of lighting the fire with flint and steel gave way to the trusty lighter.
 Soon we had a nice fire to warm our faces and hands.
 Digging into our provisions, I pulled out a few cans of Beanie Weenies and handed one to Tim.
 Out came my P-38 can opener and I punched a few holes in the top of my can to release the pressure the can would generate when placed at the edge of the campfire.
 We both placed our cans of Beanie Weenies at the outer edge of the fire and were discussing our day.
 A number of minutes had passed when suddenly, a huge explosion went off.
 My ears, face, and hands were all burning.
 Looking down, I saw that Tim and I were both covered in steaming Beanie Weenies.
 Turns out, Tim had failed to punch holes into the top of his can of Beanie Weenies.
 Talk about a freakin’ mess.
-I learned a valuable lesson that day… never assume someone has common sense.
+I learned a valuable lesson that day… never assume someone has any common sense.

 Both Tony and Tim lived with their grandparents.
 With such a difference between their respective generations, it tended to produce conflicts.
 The grandparents were of the World War II generation.
 The grandfather had served in the U.S. Navy in the South Pacific during the war.
 After the war, the grandfather went into the painting business.
 As was common for the time, it turned into a family business.
 Both Tony and Tim followed in the footsteps of their father and grandfather.
 I was fortunate to have the opportunity to work with them and for their grandfather during the summer months of my teenage years.
 It afforded me the ability to earn more money than a conventional job and I could work far more hours than the law provided since I was paid ‘under the table’.

 There are so many funny things that occurred on the job when I was painting.
 Seems like there was never a dull moment when working with Tim or Tony.
 Tony had a habit of doing his ‘business’ on the job site.
 If we were working on a new construction site, before the plumbing was installed, Tony would grab a plastic bag and a 5 gallon bucket and head for a closet… thus creating his own personal toilet.
 In occupied homes, Tony would use the homeowner’s bathroom and stink up the room.
 Once, when he was finished doing his ‘business’, he went looking for Tim.
 He told Tim about the amazing porn collection that was stashed in the bathroom.
 Tim being Tim, dropped what he was doing and took off for the stinky bathroom.
 Upon entering, his dear brother Tony pulled the door shut and secured it so that Tim couldn’t leave.
-Needless to say, the porn collection never existed.
-Tim certainly wasn’t amused!
+Needless to say, the porn collection never existed, and Tim certainly wasn’t amused!

 Another ‘poop’ story… and there are many!
 We were working a new construction home just north of Huntsville on Bob Wade Lane.
 The owner was a lay minister and an insurance broker.
 The home was massive!
 The living room was two floors tall with tongue-in-groove poplar ceilings and recessed can lights.
 Poplar is a hardwood that is very knotty.
 When poplar is made into planks, the colors will vary greatly over its length.
 Part of the process of installing poplar ceilings requires using a pneumatic nail gun to nail the wood to the ceiling.
 The holes produced by the nails then have to be filled in with special wood putty.
 The putty resembles clay and can be mixed with special pigments to match the color of the wood it has to blend with.
 On this particular day, we ran out of putty.
 Tim and I went searching for putty in different parts of the house while Tony went out to the work van to see what he could find.
 Tim and I came up empty.
 Minutes later, Tony comes back into the house holding a rag.
 As he approaches us he says ‘I think I found some extra putty!’ and extends his hand holding the open rag with the putty clearly viewable.
 Instantly, Tim starts to grab the putty but stops short when he realizes the putty is actually shit Tony had put in the rag.
 Yep, Tony didn’t find any putty but had plenty of time to take a crap in the van.